elahe-dastan/shovel/README.md

-**trouble alert**: There is column in our dataset that has date time values, it's logical to use median strategy for this column but the SimpleImputer class that I use considers this column as string and cannot find the median I thought of two solutions, I can find the median `df['confirmed_date'].astype('datetime64[ns]').quantile(.5)` and then use SimpleImputer with constant strategy or I can convert the column to timestamp before passing it to SimpleImputer.
+**trouble alert**: There is column in our dataset that has date time values, it's logical to use median strategy for this column but the SimpleImputer class that I use considers this column as string and cannot find the median I thought of two solutions, I can find the median `df['confirmed_date'].astype('datetime64[ns]').quantile(.5)` and then use SimpleImputer with constant strategy or I can convert the column to timestamp before passing it to SimpleImputer, the second approach is easier.